SquircleSpace/pfds/README.md

 You don't need to use interfaces to interact with this library's data structures.
 In fact, you are encouraged to simply use the generic interface.
 If you're a speed demon or allergic to generic functions, you can use the interface infrastructure.
-The `INTERFACE-GET` function has a compiler macro that does function lookup at compile time when the interface is a literal or a macro that expands to a literal.
-It also handles cases where the interface argument is a constant form.
+The `INTERFACE-GET` macro does function lookup at compile time in the usual cases.
 The end result is that calling `(FUNCALL (INTERFACE-GET <I> 'SYM))` will often be transformed to `(FUNCALL 'OTHER-SYM)` (assuming the interface `<I>` maps `SYM` to `OTHER-SYM`!).
 While this is nifty, its a lot clunkier than just using generic functions.
 Steer clear of interfaces until you have benchmarks that show that generic function dispatch is a bottleneck for you.